ReneOlsthoorn/Ground/README.md

 ### Memory
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Memory.jpg?raw=true" width="400" /><br/>
-Can you beat 7 levels of the classic memory game?</p>
+Can you beat 7 levels of classic memory?</p>

 ### Ground Gallery
 You can <a href="http://www.godzoeker.nl/_nietweg/groundgallery.zip">download a 2.8mb zipfile</a> which contains most of the .exe files.